 If the issues are big enough to scare buyers away, the pre-inspection could hinder your potential to get an offer on the table or force you to list at a lower asking price.
 But, on the bright side, you can take a step back and make the necessary fixes before you list your home in the first place.

-If you decide to move forward with the pre-inspection, be sure to save the report, make any necessary repairs, keep the receipts handy, and then put your house on the market.
+If you decide to move forward with a pre-inspection, be sure to save the report, make any necessary repairs, keep the receipts handy, and then put your house on the market.

 If the issues found in the pre-inspection aren’t major defects, talk to your real estate agent about the cost and value of each repair.
 From there, you’ll be able to determine which issues (if any) you should remedy, or you can decide to proceed with selling your home as is and see what you can get for it.

-That is, unless you decide to get a pre-inspection before you list.
-Then, you’ll have to find and hire a home inspector and cover all the costs of their work.
+However, if you decide to get a pre-inspection before you list, you’ll have to find and hire a home inspector and cover all the costs of their work.

 “Invariably, the home inspector will find something,” Shafer reminds her clients.
 “That’s what they are paid to do.”